Back

 Dropbox — a file hosting service that lets users store their files in the cloud.
 The idea is simple: upload files in a special folder and get access to them from any device with Internet access.

 How to find a technical co-founder in 2 weeks? — that was the challenge that Dropbox’s founder took on.
-Through the grapevine, he got in touch with Arash Ferdowsi and in 2 hours persuaded him to become a tech co-founder.
-Now the market capitalization of Dropbox is $12B.
+Through the grapevine, he got in touch with Arash Ferdowsi, and in 2 hours, he persuaded him to become a tech co-founder.
+Now, the market capitalization of Dropbox is $8.10 billion.

 Drew Houston and Arash Ferdowsi